Murder of Mary Travers

-Mary Travers (Irish: Máire Ó Treabhair; 1962 – 8 April 1984) was a teacher who was shot dead in Belfast on 8 April 1984 by Provisional IRA gunmen trying to assassinate her father, Thomas, a Catholic magistrate.
+Mary Travers (Irish: Máire Ó Treabhair; 1962 – 8 April 1984) was a teacher who was shot dead in Belfast on 8 April 1984 by Provisional IRA gunmen trying to assassinate her entire family including her father, Thomas, a Catholic magistrate and her mother Joan.
 Mary Travers was about 22 at the time.

 Attack

 She, her parents and siblings had left St Brigid's Catholic Church in Derryvolgie Avenue in south Belfast when two gunmen opened fire.
 Mary Travers was shot once through the back and her father was shot six times.
 One gunman brought his gun to point-blank range at her mother's face and attempted to fire twice, but the gun jammed.

 In a long letter published in The Irish Times in 1994, Thomas Travers wrote:

 "Mary's murder was carried out by member of an evil and brutal criminal organisation.
 Some of her killers were members of the murder machine, self-named Provisional IRA.
 At least one was a member of political Sinn Féin...
 May I say that on the day my lovely daughter was murdered her killer tried to murder my darling wife also.
 At that time Mary lay dying on her mum's breast, her gentle heart pouring its pure blood on to a dusty street in Belfast.
 The murderer's gun, which was pointed at my wife's head, misfired twice.
 Another gunman shot me six times.
 As he prepared to fire the first shot I saw the look of hatred on his face, a face I will never forget."

 "After the attack the IRA claimed the judge had been a legitimate target because of his role in the British judicial system.
 They also tried to claim that the bullet which killed the young schoolteacher had passed through her father's body first but a post mortem found she was shot directly in the spine."

 The IRA said in a statement that the killing of Mary Travers was accidental and that she had been killed by a bullet which passed through her father, hitting her in the back.
 The guns used in the attack had previously been used to assassinate Judge William Doyle in similar circumstances, in January 1983.
 Sinn Féin spokesperson Danny Morrison described the killing of Mary Travers as "tragic and regrettable" but said the targeting of her father was "directly related to the political situation in Ireland".